milanbella/pinaple1/README.md

 rush build
 ```

-To run/develop portal locally start all application (each app must be run in separate shell, e.g use tmux panes):
+To run/develop portal locally start each application (each app must be run in separate shell, e.g you may use `tmux` terminal multiplexer):

 ```
 cd apps/api